 Best luxury airport lounge access card

 At a glance: For Aeroplan points collectors who want an elevated airport experience, the TD Aeroplan Visa Infinite Privilege credit card can be a great travel companion.
-It’s packed with travel benefits like unlimited free access for you and a guest to Maple Leaf Lounges throughout North America.
+It’s packed with travel benefits like unlimited free access to Maple Leaf Lounges throughout North America.

 featured